-Notice: The following information reflects revisions made by the CSU to Executive Order 803.
-CSUN will not be implementing enhanced immunization requirements as had been planned for all new students entering Fall 2020.
-CSUN will maintain the current immunization requirements, available at Immunizations.
+Notice: The following information reflects revisions made by the CSU to Executive Order 803 and are effective for all new incoming students for Fall 2022.

 Entering CSU students are required to present proof of the following immunizations to the CSU campus they will be attending before the beginning of their first term of enrollment.

-Measles, Mumps and Rubella (MMR): Two (2) doses with first dose on or after 1st birthday; or positive titer (laboratory evidence of immunity to disease).
+Measles, Mumps and Rubella (MMR): Two (2) doses with first dose on or after first birthday; or positive titer (laboratory evidence of immunity to disease).

 Hepatitis B (Hep B): All new students who will be 18 years of age or younger at the start of their first term at a CSU campus must provide proof of full immunization against Hepatitis B before enrolling.
 Full immunization against Hepatitis B consists of three timed doses of vaccine over a minimum 4 to 6 months’ period.

-Varicella (Chickenpox): Two (2) doses with first dose on or after 1st birthday; or positive titer (laboratory evidence of immunity to disease) prior to enrollment.
+Varicella (Chickenpox): Two (2) doses with first dose on or after first birthday; or positive titer (laboratory evidence of immunity to disease) prior to enrollment.

 Tetanus, Diphtheria, Pertussis (Tdap): One (1) dose after age 7.